Data Flow Diagram Tool

 What is a data flow diagram?

-A data flow diagram (DFD) is a visual representation of how data moves through a system, including inputs, processes, storage, and outputs.
+A data flow diagram (DFD) is a visual model of how information moves through a system, including sources, processes, data stores, and outputs.
+It helps teams understand not just what components exist, but how data is transformed and handed off between services, teams, and tools.

 Why are data flow diagrams important?